simpleai-team/simpleai/docs/search_viewers.rst

 * Black border, white background: the rest of the nodes kept in memory, needed to keep the search tree from the fringe to the initial node.

+Like the ConsoleViewer, the WebViewer can receive some configuration parameters (they are all optional, if you don't understand them just leave them with their default values):

+* **host** (string, optional, default to '127.0.0.1'): by default, the website will only allow connections coming from the same machine.
+If you want to use the viewer website from a machine which isn't the one running your program, then you can specify that using this parameter.
+* **port** (integer, optional, default to 8000): the port where the website will be listening.

 Statistics
 ----------

 Creating your own execution viewer
 ----------------------------------